merely-useful/py-rse/py-rse/narrative.md

 ### Chapter 13: Correctness

-This chapter introduces testing and could be updated to write tests for the Zipf's Law code.
+This chapter introduces testing and needs to be updated to write tests for the Zipf's Law code.
 For example, `countwords.py` could be tested using an input text file where the count for each word is already known.

-I think this chapter needs to come before the chapter on continuous integration, since it's these tests that Travis CI will implement.
+### Chapter 14: Continuous integration

+This chapter needs to be updated so the tests developed in the previous chapter are implemented using Travis CI.

-### Chapter 14: Python packaging
+### Chapter 15: Python packaging

 In the current version of this chapter, a few relevant functions relating to the Zipf's Law analysis